-Each year TVA assesses vegetation conditions on and along its transmission ROW to identify vegetation that potentially could interfere with the safe, efficient and reliable operation of the existing transmission system, and public safety.
+Each year TVA assesses vegetation conditions on and along its transmission system ROW to identify vegetation that potentially could interfere with the safe, efficient, and reliable operation of the existing transmission system, and public safety.
 TVA also must comply with the NERC Reliability Standard (FAC-003) where applicable.
 Maintaining adequate clearance between transmission line conductors and tall growing vegetation is essential to reliability, safety, and compliance with applicable regulatory standards.
-As noted in Chapter 1, TVA's transmission system vegetation management responsibilities encompass approximately 238,000 acres of transmission ROW.
+As noted in Chapter 1, TVA's transmission system vegetation management responsibilities as of October 2020 encompass approximately 239,500 acres of ROW.